canonical/checkbox/checkbox-ng/docs/manpages/plainbox-session-structure.rst

     \*.stdout:
         Plain-text representation of the entire `stdout` stream as it was printed by the command process.
-This file is purely for debugging and is ignored by PlainBox.
+This file is purely for debugging and is ignored by Plainbox.
 It may cease to be generated at some future time.

     \*.stderr: